SEO Progress Tracking: A Comprehensive Guide

 Regardless of your business objectives, there are always core metrics that you will almost certainly need to track, along with additional SEO metrics.
 Let’s take an in-depth look at both groups.

-The main metrics
+The main metrics for general SEO progress tracking

-Additional metrics
+Additional metrics for SEO results tracking

-• Conversion rate: The percentage of users who have completed a desired action out of the total number of website visitors.
+- Conversion rate: The percentage of users who have completed a desired action out of the total number of website visitors.

-• SEO Site Health: A score showing the overall optimization level of a website for SEO.
+- SEO site health: A score showing the overall optimization level of a website for SEO.

-• CWV and speed: Metrics outlining the speed, responsiveness, and interactivity of your website.
+- CWV and speed: Metrics outlining the speed, responsiveness, and interactivity of your website.

-• Backlinks and domain trust: Metrics outlining your site’s authority based on the total number of links and linking root domains.
+- Backlinks and domain trust: Metrics outlining your site’s authority based on the total number of links and linking root domains.

 To be fair, monitoring SEO progress can be tricky, especially if you’re an agency serving numerous clients at the same time.
-To optimize your resource use and get the most accurate data for each client, you’ll need to make use of the most sophisticated SEO tools for agencies.
+To optimize your resource use and get the most accurate data for each client, you’ll need to make use of the most sophisticated SEO tools for marketing agencies.

 To simplify the selection process, we’ve compiled a list of some of the finest SEO tracking choices available today.